-Ensuring gender equality, fairness, and equity in the workplace requires strong policies and effective practices.
+Ensuring gender equality, fairness, and equity in the workplace requires strong policies, effective practices and feminist leadership.
 To support HR professionals and organisational leaders in driving meaningful change, we have curated a resource bank of good practice drawn from a range of experts, actors and sectors to inform your efforts.
 We also offer information on external expertise that organisations can engage to support your efforts to advance workplace fairness and equity.

 For further examples of best practice, you can find policies from high-performing organisations in our sample in our Workplace Policy Repository.

-Explore a collection of practical tools, guidance, research and assessments* from a range of organisations designed to support your efforts in building gender equal, fair and equitable workplaces.
+Explore a collection of practical tools, guidance, research and assessments* from a range of organisations designed to support your efforts in building workplaces that are fair, equitable, and guided by feminist leadership principles.*

 *While Global 50/50 does not evaluate or endorse these materials, they are shared to support collective learning and action.